 This tribe in the Southern part of Ethiopia is highly influenced by witchcraft, and many of the Basketo (75%) belong to the Ethiopian Orthodox church since the late 1800s when they came under Ethiopian rule.
 There are active evangelical churches among them but the Orthodox church opposes evangelical christianity.

 The translators are Samual, Adis and Birhanu.
+The NT was published by another agency in 1990.
 The OT translation is almost complete.

 The Burji people originate from the western fringe of the Rift Valley of South Ethiopia.
 They are culturally divided into a northern and a southern group, who both live on the slope of the Amarro mountain range, and in the valley of lake Chamo.
 In former times, their area has been very fertile, regularly terraced, and densely populated.
 They are 85% Christian.

 The translators are Dawana, Tekola and Kassahun.
-The New Testament has been published and a small amount of work remains for OT translation.
+The New Testament was published in 2012 and a small amount of work remains for OT translation.

 The translators are Tesfaye, Teliko and Arega.
-The New Testament has been published and a small amount of work remains for OT translation.
+The New Testament was published in 2012 and a small amount of work remains for OT translation.

 At present the translators are Teshome, Alemayehu and Zelalem.
 A small amount of work remains for the OT translation.